 - Slice the squash in half lengthwise top to bottom.
 Remove the seeds and pulp from the bulb of the squash.

-- Lay each half of the squash cut-side-down on the cutting board and peel it using long strokes of your vegetable peeler.
+- Lay each half of the squash cut side down on the cutting board and peel it using long strokes of a sharp vegetable peeler.

-- Slice the peeled butternut squash into 1 inch rectangles and spread in an un-greased baking pan.
+- Slice the peeled butternut squash into 1-inch cubes and spread in an un-greased roasting pan.

-- Season with oil, salt and pepper and stir to coat well.
+- Season with oil, salt and pepper and toss to coat well.

 Leave a Reply